Malthanatos/Bifrost/README.md

 Requires:
 Python 3.3+
 Natural Language Toolkit for Python (NLTK)
-XLRD and XLWT for Python (reads and writes Excel files)
+XLRD and openpyxl for Python (reads and writes Excel files)

 Recommended for full functionality:
 Numpy for Python